 While you speak words of wisdom, you are grieving for those who are not worthy of grief.
 The wise grieve neither for the living nor for the dead.

-From this verse onwards start the teachings of Sri Krishna.
+From this verse onward start the teachings of Shri Krishna.

 Arjuna’s cause for grief seems like it is the challenge of war.
-Upon closer examination, we can see that was not the case as indicated in the previous verses.
+Upon closer examination, we can see that was not the case as indicated in the earlier verses.
 He did not know if this grief would go away irrespective of whether he fought the war or not.
-Like a good doctor, Sri Krishna is removing the cause of the disease, which is the source of Arjuna’s delusion rather than just the symptom of the disease, which is Arjuna’s confusion regarding his duty.
+Like a good doctor, Shri Krishna is removing the cause of the disease, which is the source of Arjuna’s delusion.
+He addresses the root of Arjuna’s confusion about his duty rather than just the symptom.
 This confusion is due to delusion caused by ignorance of his true nature.

-The nonapprehension of reality causes the ego conditioned by the BMI (body, mind, and intellect) to rise, leading to the misapprehension of one’s true nature.
-This hence creates the feeling of being bound by the limitations of the body, the emotions of the mind, and the ideas of the intellect.
-Sri Krishna starts his discourse by stating that the wise who understand the truth from a spiritual level know that everyone is eternal, and that is why there is no need to grieve for either the living or the dead.
+The non-apprehension of reality causes the ego conditioned by the BMI (body, mind, and intellect) to rise.
+This leads to the misapprehension of one’s true nature.
+It creates the feeling of being bound by the limitations of the body, the emotions of the mind, and the ideas of the intellect.
+Shri Krishna starts his discourse by stating that the wise understand the truth from a spiritual level.
+They know that everyone is eternal.
+Thus, there is no need to grieve for either the living or the dead.

 The same thing viewed from different levels gives different understanding and inspiration.
 Each of us has four personalities: physical, emotional, intellectual, and spiritual.
-When we can appreciate something from an intellectual standpoint, we will not have any sorrow even if we are hurt physically or mentally.
+When we appreciate something from an intellectual standpoint, we will not have any sorrow even if we are hurt physically or mentally.
 Similarly, when we look at something from a spiritual standpoint, one can be inspired to look beyond the dejection felt at physical, mental, and intellectual levels.
-And this is what the teacher Sri Krishna is trying to do here by starting the lecture with this eternal truth.
+And that is what the teacher Shri Krishna is trying to teach here by starting the lecture with this eternal truth.

 Chapter 2, Verse 12